What Is a Debit and Credit? Bookkeeping Basics Explained

 Debits and credits are used to record transactions in a company’s chart of accounts.
 A chart of accounts classifies income and expenses.
 The 5 major accounts are as follows:

-Assets are items that provide future economic benefit to a company.
+Assets are items that provide future economic benefits to a company.

 Examples of “Asset Account” subgroups include: